dsccommunity/NetworkingDsc/README.md

 ### Set IP Address with parameterized values

-This configuration will set the IP Address and default gateway on a network interface that is identified by its alias.
+This configuration will set the IP Address on a network interface that is identified by its alias.

 ```powershell
 Configuration Sample_xIPAddress_Parameterized